Postgraduate MSc

 The Advanced Medical Imaging programme has access to the Directorate’s imaging suites.
 This includes the Susan Hall Imaging Facility, which comprises a Toshiba Aquilion 16 slice CT scanner with full supporting software, and two ceiling suspended x-ray tubes with digital image capture and display.
 We also have an Ultrasound skills lab suite of 4 diagnostic ultrasound machines and have purchased clinical-quality high-resolution digital viewing systems.
 These combined facilities are probably the best in the UK and may be among the best in Europe, in terms of an academic environment.

-Our extensive imaging facilities are used in skills labs and self-directed study by both undergraduate and postgraduate students, and there are also several research projects underway which use this equipment and feed into the programmes.
+Our imaging suites are used in skills labs and self-directed study by both undergraduate and postgraduate students, and there are also several research projects underway which use this equipment and feed into the programmes.
 Some of the postgraduate assessments are linked to projects using the ultrasound equipment.
 Use of equipment is compliant with the appropriate UK legislation and guidance.

 Staff profile